ConductorOne/baton-pagerduty/README.md

 Flags:
-  -f, --file string           The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                  help for baton-pager-duty
+  -f, --file string           The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                  help for baton-pagerduty
-      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --token string          The PagerDuty access token used to connect to the PagerDuty API. ($BATON_TOKEN) -v, --version               version for baton-pager-duty
+      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --token string          The PagerDuty access token used to connect to the PagerDuty API. ($BATON_TOKEN) -v, --version               version for baton-pagerduty

-Use "baton-pager-duty [command] --help" for more information about a command.
+Use "baton-pagerduty [command] --help" for more information about a command.
 ```